ayaromenok/MustPower_EP20_inverter_monitor/README.md

 Must Power EP 20 series control utility.
 It may also work with newest EP 21 series.

+### Status

+So far so good - it's working perfect with Home Assistant.
+Exist some issues with responce from UPS - like 1/5 query finihsed without responce - but it's ok for me (just use previous values).
+In the time of this update PY code working about 5 days correctly.
+Nore testing will come

 ### Other names

  - Official name looks like `MUST EP20 - 1012 PRO` (for 1000W version.
 600W looks like `MUST EP20 - 0612 PRO` ).